-"Hi Jaime, we share 25 connections here including Michelle Lee who introduced me to Amy Chang which resulted in my current advisor position.
-You have been mentioned by several people as someone I need to meet.
-I would love to connect."
+“Hi Jaime, we share 25 connections here, including Michelle Lee, who introduced me to Amy Chang, which landed me my current advisor position.
+Several people have mentioned you as someone I need to meet.
+I would love to connect.”

-One of the most significant perceived hurdles to adopting social selling is that is takes too much time.
+One of the most significant perceived hurdles to adopting social selling is that it takes too much time to make sales.
 How can sales reps keep up with their buyers on LinkedIn and Twitter when they’re also trying to, you know, sell?

 If you’re worried about turning off prospects when social selling, here are some best practices for interacting on social media in a way that doesn’t feel creepy:

-Don’t send messages out of the blue.
-Ideally, you should be engaging with prospects who have expressed interest in your products or services by commenting on or sharing you or your company’s content.
+- Don’t send messages out of the blue.
+Ideally, you should be engaging with prospects who have expressed interest in your products or services by commenting on or sharing your or your company’s content.
 Messaging prospects when they haven’t expressed interest in your content can be considered creepy.

 Remember, you want social media interactions to feel natural and conversational for both you and the prospect.